 - Ms Huang Shao-Ning, Partner, AngelCentral (Moderator)

 Before we dive into the topic of angel investing, so, what is angel investing?

-Angel Investing is defined as the act of investing in startups usually at an early stage.
-It is highly illiquid, binary and must be viewed as an extremely high-risk activity where risk is mitigated by effort and where the rewards are both financial and non-financial.
+Angel Investing is essentially the act of investing in startups at an early stage.
+As an asset class, angel investing is highly illiquid, binary and requires long holding period.
+It must be viewed as an extremely high-risk activity where risk is mitigated by angels’ personal effort to review and assess, and where the rewards are both financial and non-financial.

-Here’s the million-dollar question – Why do individuals angel invest?
+Here’s the million-dollar question – why do people angel invest?